polywrap/python-client/README.md

 > ### Debugging with Pytest:
 >
 > You should expect to see the tests passing with a 100% accuracy.
-To better understand and read these outputs, check [this quick guide](https://docs.pytest.org/en/7.1.x/how-to/output.html).
-If anything fails (marked with an 'F'), or if there are any Warnings raised, you can debug them by running a verbose version of the test suite:
+To better understand these outputs, read [this quick guide](https://docs.pytest.org/en/7.1.x/how-to/output.html).
+If any of the functionality fails (marked with an 'F'), or if there are any Warnings raised, you can debug them by running a verbose version of the test suite:
 > - `poetry run pytests -v` or `poetry run pytests -vv` for even more detail
 > - Reach out to the devs on the [Discord](https://discord.polywrap.io) explaining your situation, and what configuration you're using on your machine.